 - Collar – Measure around the fullest part of your neck where the collar would sit.
 Keep two fingers underneath the tape to make sure the collar will not be too tight when you wear the shirt.

 - Arm Length – This is a measurement you can’t take yourself.
 You will need someone’s help.
 Measure from the center of the back of the neck, across the shoulder and along the arm to where you want the cuff to sit.
-Thomas Pink have a visual guide here (you will need to click on sleeve when you get to the page).

 - Chest Size – Measure around the widest part of the chest, keeping the tape measure parallel to the ground.
 The widest part is usually around one inch (2.5cms) below your armpits and you should measure there.
 Don’t pull the tape measure up so it’s sitting tight under your armpits.
 This gives you a “to fit measurement”.
 You can add four inches if you want to translate that into a garment measurement for a relatively tight fitting shirt.
 Add five inches for a more typical fit.